Fees, charges, battels, grants and financial help

 Battels are sent out at the beginning of each term.
 They contain items relating to board and lodging charges.

 They must be settled no later than the end of the first week of term and by the end of second week in Trinity Term.
 After that, interest will be charged on the overdue balance at 0.5% per week.
 Payments may be made in cash, by cheque, bank transfer, debit card or over the Internet using the on-line payment facility.
 No charge is made for payments by debit card.
+(Please note, payment by credit card is not accepted).
 Students who have not settled their bill by the end of term may not be allowed to return into residence until the debt has been paid, and future rights to College accommodation may be restricted.
 If for any reason you cannot pay on time, you should arrange to see the Domestic Bursar as soon as possible.
 All queries about fees and battels should in the first instance be addressed to Mrs. Lees in the Accounts Office (Tel: 2-77952) email@example.com

 Further details can be found in the Wadham Undergraduate Finance Guide.